 - We put the basic Big 3 of any estate plan in place: The Last Will and Testament, the Power of Attorney, and the Health Care Proxy.

 - Make sure you have proper life insurance in place and the beneficiaries are named correctly.
 Many people take out a policy and then never go back and look at it.
 I see policies, where the beneficiaries named, are already long dead themselves.
 You have to keep them updated.

-- If you have kids, especially if they are minors, a family trust should be considered.
+- If you have kids, especially if they are minors, a family Trust should be considered.
 The family trust can dispense an inheritance over scheduled time periods, instead of dropping big money on an 18-year-old kid (my son would go buy a Ferrari).
 The trust can protect the money and lower your family’s estate tax burden.

 - Placing your home in a trust will make sure that your property flows to your beneficiaries outside of probate.
 No waiting, no time limits, no involvement from the court, and no availability for creditors.
-Some trusts can further protect the property from long term care and nursing homes.
+Some Trusts can further protect the property from long-term care and nursing homes.

 - Retirement benefits, like life insurance, need to have listed beneficiaries.
-It is important to keep them up to date, or you risk having the funds turned over to the estate instead, where it has to go through the court and be subject to creditor’s claims.
+It is important to keep them up to date, or you risk having the funds turned over to the estate instead, where it has to go through the court and be subject to the creditor’s claims.

 Because Pruitt was a hero, I am going to assume that he did everything right and that he had all of this in place.
 If he didn’t, then the consequences for his daughter could be unfathomable.
 For now, we will go with the assumption that he set it up properly, and was comfortable going to his death to save his daughter.